Start Right Away

 The GS Dean of Students Office is an excellent resource for learning about what programs and events are being offered to help you explore career paths or prepare for graduate or professional school.

 Your advisor will help you navigate the University's many offices such as the Center for Career Education and Graduate School Coaching.
-It's also important to read the twice-weekly DOS News and Announcements email for news about upcoming deadlines and information sessions.
-These announcements are also listed on the DOS News and Announcements page.
+It's also important to read the twice-weekly News and Announcements email for news about upcoming deadlines and information sessions.
+These announcements are also listed on the Undergraduate News and Announcements page.

 The Columbia Alumni Association

 There are also great networking opportunities here in New York City.
-With many of the world's industries, including publishing, fashion, and finance centered here, Columbia students have unique access to countless internships at some of the world's most interesting and innovative companies, as well as the chance to mingle with alumni in professions like law or medicine at monthly dinners sponsored by the Alumni Association.
+With many of the world's industries, including publishing, fashion, and finance centered here, Columbia students have unique access to countless internships at some of the world's most interesting and innovative companies, as well as the chance to mingle with alumni in professions like law or medicine at monthly dinners sponsored by the GSAA.

-Your professor may be your best resource for learning about which graduate schools specialize in the area that you are most interested in and what steps you should be taking to prepare for graduate study such as research opportunities, indpendent studies, fellowships, or teaching assistantships.
+Your professor may be your best resource for learning about which graduate schools specialize in the area that you are most interested in and what steps you should be taking to prepare for graduate study such as research opportunities, independent studies, fellowships, or teaching assistantships.
 If you have questions about how to approach your professors, please reach out to your advisor.